 10. Contain It

 - Our bathroom counters are quite small and there’s no room for clutter.
-We keep only the soap dispenser and toothbrush holder on the counter (which makes it easier to clean as well).
-Under the sink, we have a colored container for each child that holds their personal toiletries.
-Each child’s toothpaste, drinking cup, deodorant, face wash, etc is in their own container.
+We keep only the soap dispenser on the counter (which makes it easier to clean as well).
+Under the sink, use a container for each child to hold their personal toiletries.
+Each child’s toothpaste, toothbrush, drinking cup, deodorant, face wash, etc is in their own container.
 My daughter has a separate bin for her hair brush and accessories.

 - I have two-tiered Mesh Cabinet Baskets under my bathroom sink that holds things like lotion, make-up and razors.
 One basket holds hair styling products and another large bin holds tools like the blow dryer and flat iron.